 He even shared the major problem when it comes to cultivating Ing Makhir ginger, but more on that in the paragraphs to follow.

 Ing Makhir Ginger, but at what cost?

-Prior to 2006, Bah Mihwan had been growing Ing Makhir ginger but it was rarely a fruitful endeavour as it was extremely hard to make a profit from selling this potent ginger then.
+Prior to 2006, Bah Mihwan had been growing Ing Makhir ginger, a special type of ginger which is indigenous to Meghalaya and well known for its potent flavour.
+However, it was rarely a fruitful endeavour as it was extremely hard to make a profit from selling this potent ginger then.

 At that point in time, the price for the ginger fetched only a mere ₹15-20 per kg.
 And if that’s not surprising enough, Bah Mihwan narrated that there was a time when the ginger was sold at just ₹2 per kg.

 The reason why there was no market for this ginger was clearly obvious yet very much oblivious to the farmers- nobody knew about it.
 Farmers like Bah Mihwan felt there was no use to grow this produce in such a large scale, so he decided to grow it only for sustenance.